 - Home Price: $282,267 median purchase price; $1,122 median monthly rent

-- Crime Rate: Safer than 41% of Texas cities
+- Crime Rate: Safer than 64% of Austin neighborhoods

 The South Lamar neighborhood in Austin—also known as SoLa—has seen a bit of a resurgence, thanks to new construction, local business growth, and more singles and young professionals moving to the area.
-With affordable single-family homes, a ten-minute drive into Downtown Austin, safe streets and friendly neighbors, and outdoor recreation spots like Barton Creek Greenbelt, SoLa is one of the best places in Austin for young adults.
-It’s also a great neighborhood for those who have plans to start a family in the near-future, as the area’s schools in the Austin Independent School District are well-rated.
+With affordable single-family homes, a ten-minute drive into Downtown Austin, and outdoor recreation spots like Barton Creek Greenbelt, SoLa is one of the best places in Austin for young adults.
+It’s also a great neighborhood for those who have plans to start a family in the near future, as the area’s schools in the Austin Independent School District are well-rated.

 Things to Do in South Lamar